dojonorth/small-problems-dojo/README.md

 ##Testsuites

 We've provided a couple of sample testsuites for your solutions, one in Python,
-    and one in Java.
+    one in Java and one in Scala.
 These aren't prescriptive - you don't have to use either of the languages or the test suites given, but merely a starting point or some inspiration.